Phuket eyed for crypto sandbox

 A cryptocurrency sandbox is expected to be launched in October, in coordination with the private sector.

-However, challenges remain as Bitcoin and other cryptocurrencies are not yet allowed as a means of payment by the Bank of Thailand.
+However, challenges remain as Bitcoin and other cryptocurrencies are not yet allowed as a means of payment by the Bank of Thailand (BoT).

 Crypto exchanges in Thailand are regulated by the Securities and Exchange Commission (SEC).